Colby-O2/CardioSim/README.md

 ## License

-CardioSim is released under **CC0**.
+CardioSim is released under **The Unlicense**.
 You may freely use, modify, and redistribute this software, including in commercial projects.
 Credit is not required, but **greatly appreciated**.

 ---